Hammad-7/konsiyer-partner/SHOP_ONBOARDING.md

 # Shop Onboarding Implementation

-This document outlines the implementation of the shop connection onboarding flow that was added to the Konsiyer Enterprise dashboard.
+This document outlines the implementation of the shop connection onboarding flow that was added to the Alfreya dashboard.

 ## Overview